Getting your body back after having a baby is not as hard as you might think.

 - Head lifts: Lie on your back with your arms along your sides.
 Keeping your lower back flush to the floor, bend your knees with your feet flat on the floor.
 Relax your belly as you inhale.
 As you exhale, slowly lift your head and neck off the floor.
 Inhale as you lower your head back down.

 - Shoulder lifts: When you can do 10 head lifts with ease, try this move.
-Get in the same position you did for head lifts.
+Get in the same position as you did for head lifts.
 Inhale and relax your belly.
 As you exhale, raise your head and your shoulders off the floor, reaching your arms and hands toward your knees.

 If this strains your neck, fold both hands behind your head, but don’t pull on your neck.
 Inhale as you lower your head and shoulders back down.